1923 Nebraska Cornhuskers football team: Notre Dame

-Nebraska's season began rather weakly as the Cornhuskers managed to scrape up to a 1-1-2 record to date.
+Nebraska's season began rather weakly as the Cornhuskers managed to scrape up to a 1–1–2 record to date.
 Unsurprisingly, things looked grim for the home team as the undefeated Notre Dame team returned to Lincoln with a 6–0 record, having prevented all opponents from scoring more than a single touchdown in each game.
 The Four Horsemen of Notre Dame were looking to exact revenge for the defeat handed them by Nebraska the previous year.
 The game opened with Notre Dame shocked at their struggle to gain the upper hand.
-Nebraska scored once, and then again, going up 14-0 by halftime, stunning the crowd entirely - both those rooting for Notre Dame and for Nebraska.
+Nebraska scored once, and then again, going up 14–0 by halftime, stunning the crowd entirely – both those rooting for Notre Dame and for Nebraska.
 Knute Rockne finally managed to coach his team to a single fourth-quarter touchdown, but the day belonged to the Cornhuskers.
-For the second time in a row, Nebraska handed the Four Horsemen a loss, which was also only the second time they had lost to any team.
+For the second consecutive time, Nebraska handed the Four Horsemen a loss, which was also only the second time they had lost to any team.
 Notre Dame went on to win the next three games, finishing their season with just the one loss in Lincoln, again not allowing any of those other opponents more than 7 points per game.
-The Nebraska win caught them up with the Fighting Irish, to 4-4-1 all time.
+The Nebraska win caught them up with the Fighting Irish, to 4–4–1 all time.

 Iowa State

 Nebraska ran right out to a 26–0 lead, never seriously being challenged by Iowa State for most of the game despite a hard-fought and physical battle on the field.
 In the fourth quarter, however, injuries and substitutions disrupted the rhythm of the Cornhuskers, which allowed Iowa State to come to life and put in a late 14 points.
-Iowa State's record against Nebraska fell to 4-15-1.
+Iowa State's record against Nebraska fell to 4–15–1.